Skip to main content

 caution

-Note: The Target Current setting must not exceed the maximum allowable current of the motor to avoid damaging the motor.
+Note: The Target Current setting value must not exceed the maximum allowable current of the motor to avoid damaging the motor.

 Step 5.
 System Identification - Mechanical Characteristics Description